 Myanmar

-Since 1 February 2021, the State Administrative Council has targeted doctors and teachers for taking a leading role in the nationwide Civil Disobedience Movement (CDM).
-Increased conflict in the border areas affects living conditions and aid access.
+Since 1 February 2021, Myanmar’s State Administrative Council has violently targeted doctors and teachers for taking a leading role in the nationwide Civil Disobedience Movement (CDM).
+Increased conflict in border areas has also seriously affected living conditions and aid access.

 Previous stories: